ModelarData/ModelarDB-RS/docs/user/README.md

 AWS_ALLOW_HTTP="true"
 ```

-Then, assuming a bucket named `wind-turbine` has been created through
+Then, assuming a bucket named `wind-turbine` has been created through MinIO's command line tool or web interface, `modelardbd`
-[MinIO's web interface](http://127.0.0.1:9001/buckets), `modelardbd` can be run in edge mode with automatic transfer of
-the ingested time series to the MinIO bucket `wind-turbine`:
+can be run in edge mode with automatic transfer of the ingested time series to the MinIO bucket `wind-turbine`:

 ```shell
 modelardbd edge path_to_local_data_folder s3://wind-turbine